Glossary

 What is the difference between MarTech and AdTech?

-MarTech refers to the tools and platforms used to plan, execute, and measure marketing activities across owned and earned channels, such as CRM, CDP, email marketing, and content management systems.
-AdTech focuses specifically on paid advertising technology, including demand-side platforms, ad exchanges, and programmatic buying tools.
-While there is increasing overlap between the two, MarTech generally addresses the broader marketing stack, while AdTech is centered on media buying and ad delivery.
+MarTech covers tools for planning, executing, and measuring marketing across owned and earned channels, while AdTech focuses specifically on paid advertising.
+MarTech includes CRM, CDP, email marketing, and content management systems.
+AdTech encompasses demand-side platforms, ad exchanges, and programmatic buying tools.
+The two increasingly overlap, but MarTech addresses the broader marketing stack while AdTech centers on media buying and ad delivery.

 How do you build a MarTech stack?

-Building a MarTech stack starts with identifying your core marketing goals and the key capabilities you need, such as data unification, campaign automation, analytics, and personalization.
-Most organizations anchor their stack around a Customer Data Platform or CRM as the central data hub, then layer on specialized tools for email, social media, content management, and advertising.
-The key is to prioritize integration between tools so data flows seamlessly and teams can act on unified customer insights.
+Building a MarTech stack starts with identifying core marketing goals and anchoring around a central data platform.
+Most organizations use a Customer Data Platform or CRM as the data hub, then layer on specialized tools for email, social media, content management, and advertising.
+The key is prioritizing integration between tools so data flows seamlessly and teams can act on unified customer insights.

 How many MarTech tools does a typical company use?

-The average enterprise marketing team uses dozens of MarTech tools, with some large organizations managing over 100 different solutions across their marketing operations.
-However, tool sprawl often leads to data silos, integration challenges, and wasted spend.
-Many companies are consolidating their stacks around integrated platforms like CDPs to reduce complexity and improve the quality of their customer data.
+Enterprise marketing teams typically use dozens of MarTech tools, with some large organizations managing over 100 solutions.
+However, tool sprawl leads to data silos, integration challenges, and wasted spend.
+Many companies are consolidating their stacks around integrated platforms like CDPs to reduce complexity, eliminate redundant data copies, and improve the quality of their first-party data.